SManlove314/PhysPong/README.md

 # PhysPong
 Code for generating PhysPong questions

-Currently, running the code produces exactly one (1) level one or two mathematics question.
+Currently, running the code produces a set of 15 mathematics questions in all three levels.
 Game development to the final form is ongoing.